 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 Before your PSG test:

-- ECG: This test, also called an EKG, helps caregivers look for any problems in your heart.
+- ECG: This test, also called an EKG, helps healthcare providers look for any problems in your heart.
 If you have an SRBD, your heartbeat may change during sleep because it does not get enough oxygen.
 Sticky pads are placed on your chest, arms, and legs.
 Each sticky pad has a wire that is hooked to a machine or monitor.
 Electrical activity in your heart muscle is recorded.

 - EEG: This test is also called an electroencephalogram.
 This test is done to see how your brain is working during the different stages of sleep.
 Electrodes will be put on your head.
 Each has a wire that is hooked to a machine.
 This machine prints a paper tracing of brain wave activity from different parts of your brain.

 - EMG: This test, also called electromyography, measures the electrical activity of your muscles.
 EMGs are used to check your leg and facial movements while you sleep.

 - EOG: This test, also called electrooculogram, measures your eye movements while you sleep.
 Electrodes are be placed near your right eyebrow and under your left eye.

 - Plethysmogram: This test monitors your chest and abdominal movement.
 Elastic belts are placed around your chest and abdomen to see how deep you breathe.
 This test also tells your healthcare provider how many breaths you take per minute and if you stop breathing.